rjrjr/compose-backstack/README.md

 ## Inspecting the backstack

-The `Backstack` composable takes an optional `InspectionParams` parameter.
-When not null, the entire backstack will be rendered as a translucent 3D stack.
+The `compose-backstack-xray` gives you a single extension function: `FrameController.xrayed(Boolean)`.
+This function returns a `FrameController` that will wrap its receiver and, when passed `true`, display it in an interactive, translucent, pseudo-3D stack – similar to Android Studio's Layout Inspector.
 The top-most screen in the stack will still be rendered in its regular position, but with a very low opacity, and will still be interactive.
-The `BackstackInspectorParams` controls how the stack is rendered, including rotation, scaling, opacity, etc.

-You can wrap your `Backstack` with the `InspectionGestureDetector` composable to automatically control the inspector mode using touch gestures.

 ![Backstack inspector](.images/inspector.gif)

+## Advanced usage: `FrameController`

+Both transition animations and the xray tool are implemented via the `FrameController` API.
+This is the lowest-level way to plug into the `Backstack` function.
+More advanced features (e.g. stack peeking like the iOS back gesture) can be implemented by writing custom `FrameController`s.
+For more information, see the kdoc in the source: [`FrameController.kt`](compose-backstack/src/main/java/com/zachklipp/compose/backstack/FrameController.kt).

 ## Samples